-Although, at first glance, this might seem like an unprofessional and, perhaps, pointless thing to do, it is quite the reverse.
-Placebos are essential in the design of reliable clinical trials, and their surprising effect has become the focus of many studies.
+Placebos are essential to the design of reliable clinical trials.
+Their once-surprising effect on participants has become the focus of many studies.

 - The placebo effect has been measured in thousands of medical experiments, and many doctors admit to regularly prescribing placebos.

-- Drug companies must show that their new drugs work better than a placebo before they are released
+- Drug companies must show that their new drugs work better than a placebo before the drugs are approved.

 - Some believe the self-healing properties of the placebo effect can be explained by evolutionary biology.